AcidicSkittles/InternetCats/README.md

 <img src="https://github.com/AcidicSkittles/InternetCats/blob/main/home.png" width=25% height=25%> <img src="https://github.com/AcidicSkittles/InternetCats/blob/main/lebonk.png" width=25% height=25%>

+## Features
+* Filter cats by a tag that is loaded from the API
+* Adjust the number of columns as you see fit in ```LayoutSettings.swift```
+* Tap on a cat to show the owner (if one) and any tags associated with the cat
+* iPad support and multi-orientation support

 ## API Pitfalls
 I originally wanted to display small thumbnail versions of the cats in a large grid.
 The API allows you to specify a width parameter for images, but your width request generates the image on the fly.
 This causes the response time for a thumbnail version of a GIF to take exponentially longer than just downloading the full size image.